Engineering Fast and Space-Efficient Recompression from SLP-Compressed Text: Experiments

-\subsection{Experiment 2: Effect of Block Size in LZ Approximation.}
+\subsection{Experiment 2: Effect of Block Size in LZ Approximation}

-This experiment studies the effect of block size on intermediate metrics within the compressed pipeline.
-We report the number of phrases in the resulting approximate LZ77-like parsing, the pruned SLP size, the final RLSLP size, and the overall runtime.
-All results are computed on the 4\,GiB yeast-chr16 input with mutation rate $10^{-5}$.
+This experiment examines the effect of block size on intermediate metrics within the compressed pipeline.
+We report the number of phrases in the resulting LZ77-like parsing, the number of productions in the pruned SLP, the number of productions in the final recompression RLSLP, and the overall runtime.
+All results are computed for the Y4M5 dataset (we also ran the experiment on Y8M5 and found the trends to be very similar to Y4M5).
 Results are shown in Figures~\ref{fig:lz77phrases}--\ref{fig:runtime}.

-\paragraph{Number of Phrases.}
+\paragraph{Number of Phrases}

 Figure~\ref{fig:lz77phrases} shows that the number of phrases increases with block size.
-At block size 20, the parser emits roughly 1.1 million phrases, increasing to over 2 million at block size 500.
-Smaller block sizes permit longer matches and more reuse, resulting in fewer phrases.
+At block size~20, the parser emits roughly 1.1 million phrases, increasing to over 2 million at block size~500.